wet-boew/GCWeb/méli-mélo/2024-10-datatable-utilities/meta.md

     publicImpact: The bug is now fixed and the workaround of having to move the hidden columns to the end is no longer necessary.
   - date: 2024-11-01
     description: DataTable Utilities, includes Data Manipulation Classes for emails, Urls and Money.
 Also Includes Datatable Footer Totals
-    departmentImpact: Having this plugin intergrated will make the transition to Canada.ca easier as these features are already in use on https://www.tpsgc-pwgsc.gc.ca, currently some of the pages that make use of this plugin and other pages that make use of Other Javascripts are just pointed to from Canada.ca
+    departmentImpact: Having this plugin integrated will make the transition to Canada.ca easier as these features are already in use on https://www.tpsgc-pwgsc.gc.ca, currently some of the pages that make use of this plugin and other pages that make use of Other JavaScripts are just pointed to from Canada.ca
     publicImpact: The Public at Large, the plugin makes DataTables more user friendly with Clickable Links, and they are used to this functionality our PRE Canada.ca Pages

 output: false